raihio/go-fdo-client/README.md

       --key string        Key type for device credential [options: ec256, ec384, rsa2048, rsa3072]
       --resale            Perform resale
       --rv-only           Perform TO1 then stop
+      --to2-retry-delay duration   Delay between failed TO2 attempts when trying multiple Owner URLs from same RV directive (0=disabled)
       --upload fsVar      List of dirs and files to upload files from, comma-separated and/or flag provided multiple times (FSIM disabled if empty) (default [])
       --wget-dir string   A dir to wget files into (FSIM disabled if empty)